jwzj720/computer-networking/README.md

 * Shared outlook calender
 * No group meetings after 8pm
 * Default to meeting in the classroom
-* Expected to work during class, and some during the afternoon
+* Expected to work during class and at various points throughout the afternoon
 * No issues if the work gets done
 * Once we have a clearer set of tasks, we will make a system of allocating and following each task